-Net Loss per Share of Common Stock
+Net Loss per Share

 Basic net loss per common share excludes dilution and is computed by dividing net loss by the weighted average number of common shares outstanding during the period.
 Diluted net loss per common share reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock or resulted in the issuance of common stock that then shared in the earnings of the entity unless inclusion of such shares would be anti-dilutive.
 Since the Company has only incurred losses, basic and diluted net loss per share is the same.
-Securities that could potentially dilute loss per share in the future that were not included in the computation of diluted loss per share as follows: